 At the command prompt, type the following commands to configure OCSP and verify the configuration:

-To modify OCSP by using the command line interface
+Modify OCSP by using the CLI

 You cannot modify the name of an OCSP responder, but you can use the set ssl ocspResponder command to change any of the other parameters.